 New technologies are gradually being made possible to many houses in the favela, such as television and the Internet.
 In addition to that, small businesses are also making progress within their communities and most recently in the area of tourism as well.
 The housing program ‘Minha Casa Minha Vida’ (“My Home, My Life”) was initiated by the Brazilian federal government was launched in March 2009 with a budget of 18 billion USD to build one million houses.
-This cheap houses provided a chance for the poor to own a house.
+These cheap houses provided a chance for the poor to own a house.
 These houses also made it possible for some of the people in slums to move here by buying a house at an affordable cost.
 However, this housing project has been criticized for its placement and quality of the houses.

-“Although progress appears underway, the Brazilian government must take more secure action to ensure that conditions within these Brazilian slums improve further.” was the statement claimed by Genevieve T. DeLorenzo, a journalist at ‘The Borgen Project’, New York.
+“Although progress is well underway, the Brazilian government must take more secure action to ensure that conditions within these Brazilian slums improve further.” was the statement claimed by Genevieve T. DeLorenzo, a journalist at ‘The Borgen Project’, New York.

 PEACE FOR SLUM DWELLERS

 Clearing slums is the need of an hour when people's lives are at risk, by moving inhabitants to a safe location as soon as possible.
 The major problem with the slums dwellers are, they refuse to elsewhere listing reasons like work, health, responsibilities, and social ties.
-This thought from the slum dwellers must be vanished for their start of new life in a new place.
+This thought from the slum dwellers must vanish for their start of new life in a new place.

-The slum dwellers must believe that peaceful life is waiting outside the slum and must step out for their well-being and peace.
+The slum dwellers must believe that peaceful life is waiting outside the slums, and must step out for their well-being and peace.